wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Equivalent regex: `^[0-9a-z._]{1,16}$`

-#### Build tag and variant label
+#### Incompatibility with tools that do not support variants

-Backwards compatibility behavior for build tag and variant label with tools that don't support wheel variants:

-- If both are present, the wheel will be rejected by installers and package indexes since the filename has too many components.
+Backwards compatibility behavior for build tag and variant label with tools that don't support wheel variants.
+The wheel will be rejected by installers and package indexes in the following cases:

+* If both the build tag and variant label are present:
+   * The filename will contain too many components, making it invalid.
-- If only the variant label is present, it will be rejected by installers and package indexes since the python tag is misinterpreted as the build number, and the build number must start with a digit.
-This assumes that no Python tags starting with a digit will be introduced in the foreseeable future.
+* If only the variant label is present:
+   * The variant label will be misinterpreted as the build number.
+Since the build number must start with a digit—and Python tags do not start with digits (assuming no Python tags starting with a digit will be introduced in the foreseeable future)—this results in an invalid filename.

 This critical behavior to ensure backward compatibility was confirmed by a survey of wheel filename verification methods used by different package managers and packaging tooling ([auditwheel](https://github.com/pypa/auditwheel/blob/6839107e9b918e035ab2df4927a25a5f81f1b8b6/src/auditwheel/repair.py#L61-L64),